Etersoft/eepm/README.md

 Also EEPM has initial support for repository management: list, add, remove, update

+Also EEPM contains `serv` command to control system services in system independed manner.

 Pay attention to the following useful commands:
 * `epmqf` - query package(s) owning file
 * `epmqp` - search in the list of installed packages